 Do you have an upcoming visa expiry?
-If you are a visa holders with a visa expiry anytime between now and 30 June 2020, we recommend you schedule a video or telephone consultation with one of our Lawyers or Registered Migration Agents to ensure arrangements are in place to extend your stay in Australia.
+If you are a visa holders with a visa expiry soon, we recommend you schedule a video or telephone consultation with one of our Lawyers or Registered Migration Agents to ensure arrangements are in place to extend your stay in Australia.
 With an increasing number of countries implementing travel bans, it is important that you always hold a visa which allows you to remain until it is safe to depart.

 Are you a sponsored-worker who has been asked to take leave?
 If you are a Subclass 482, 457, 407 or 494 visa holder who has been asked to take leave from work, we recommend you schedule a video or telephone consultation with one of our Lawyers or Registered Migration Agents to ensure you are not breaching your visa conditions.

 Need advice on managing your workforce during the COVID-19 outbreak?
 Our Lawyers / Registered Migration Agents are ready to provide employers of sponsored-workers with advice on managing work arrangements while still remaining compliant with Australia's immigration regulations.